Information technology: Commercial effects

 Companies in the information technology field are often discussed as a group as the "tech sector" or the "tech industry."
-These titles can be misleading at times and should not be mistaken for “tech companies;" which are generally large scale, for-profit corporations that sell consumer technology and software.
-It is also worth noting that from a business perspective, Information Technology departments are a “cost center” the majority of the time.
-A cost center is a department or staff which incurs expenses, or “costs," within a company rather than generating profits or revenue streams.
-Modern businesses rely heavily on technology for their day-to-day operations, so the expenses delegated to cover technology that facilitates business in a more efficient manner are usually seen as “just the cost of doing business."
+These titles can be misleading at times and should not be mistaken for "tech companies," which are generally large scale, for-profit corporations that sell consumer technology and software.
+From a business perspective, information technology departments are a "cost center" the majority of the time.
+A cost center is a department or staff that incurs expenses, or "costs," within a company rather than generating profits or revenue streams.
+Modern businesses rely heavily on technology for their day-to-day operations, so the expenses delegated to cover technology that facilitates business in a more efficient manner are usually seen as "just the cost of doing business."
 IT departments are allocated funds by senior leadership and must attempt to achieve the desired deliverables while staying within that budget.
-Government and the private sector might have different funding mechanisms, but the principles are more-or-less the same.
-This is an often overlooked reason for the rapid interest in automation and Artificial Intelligence, but the constant pressure to do more with less is opening the door for automation to take control of at least some minor operations in large companies.
+Government and the private sector might have different funding mechanisms, but the principles are more or less the same.
+This is an often overlooked reason for the rapid interest in automation and artificial intelligence, but the constant pressure to do more with less is opening the door for automation to take control of at least some minor operations in large companies.

 Many companies now have IT departments for managing the computers, networks, and other technical areas of their businesses.
 Companies have also sought to integrate IT with business outcomes and decision-making through a BizOps or business operations department.

 In a business context, the Information Technology Association of America has defined information technology as "the study, design, development, application, implementation, support, or management of computer-based information systems".
 The responsibilities of those working in the field include network administration, software development and installation, and the planning and management of an organization's technology life cycle, by which hardware and software are maintained, upgraded, and replaced.